cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_packet.md

 }
 ```

-Note that when we want to add additional custom logic before transmitting the packet, we do this in the `SendIbcTopRank` method on the message server.
+Note that when you want to add additional custom logic before transmitting the packet, you do this in the `SendIbcTopRank` method on the message server.

 ### Receiving packets

-In a previous section we already examined the `OnRecvPacket` callback in the `x/leaderboard/module_ibc.go` file.

-There Ignite CLI had set up a structure to dispatch the packet depending on packet type through a switch statement.
+In a previous section you examined the `OnRecvPacket` callback in the `x/leaderboard/module_ibc.go` file.
+There, Ignite CLI had set up a structure to dispatch the packet depending on packet type through a switch statement.
 Now by adding the `IbcTopRank` packet, a case has been added:

 ```go
 // @ switch packet := modulePacketData.Packet.(type) in OnRecvPacket